-If you find yourself craving a cappuccino, but you don’t own an espresso machine yet (or you are still half asleep and you can’t remember which buttons to push on your machine)– this Vanilla French Press Cappuccino is for you!
+If you find yourself craving a cappuccino, but you don't own an espresso machine yet, this is for you!

 Can you Make Espresso in a French Press?

-Technically no, you cannot make espresso in a French Press.
+That's right, no, you cannot make authentic espresso in a French Press.

 Real espresso can only be made under extreme pressure.

 After all, there's a reason the espresso machines are so pricey!